 The good news?
-If you’re producing a high-quality article, the research is easier to find that you think.
+If you’re publishing a high-quality article, the research is easier to find that you think.

 And that’s almost exactly what SEO is.
 Ultimately, optimizing an article or entire web design for SEO ensures that Google can easily determine what’s on the page and what relevant search results it should come up for.

-In addition to the resources, we listed above in point one, there are several other tools that can help you determine keywords and structure an article, such as BrightEdge and MarketMuse.
+In addition to the resources, we listed above in point one, there are several other tools that can help you determine keywords and structure an article, such as BrightEdge, MarketMuse and SEMRush.

 Backlinko found that the average no. 1 ranking on Google had a word count of 1,890.
-These findings were supported by a partnered study from Buzzsumo and Moz, which found that articles over 1,000 words performed the best.
+These findings were supported by a partnered study from Buzzsumo and Moz.
+This research found that articles over 1,000 words performed the best.

 Have you ever noticed the option to change the copy to something called “Headline 1” or “Headline 2” in certain content management systems (like Wordpress), but you weren’t sure what it meant?
 Those paragraph options actually directly influence SEO.

 By tagging your headline and subheads as H1, H2 and H3, you’re making it easy for Google to find and read them.
-Just like a person scans subheads to understand what an in-depth article might cover, Google does the same, so incorporating them improves your SEO ranking.
+Just like a person scans subheads to understand what an in-depth article might cover, Google does the same.
+Therefore, incorporating them improves your SEO ranking.

 It’s important to remember to use — but not overuse — your keywords in your header tags.
 A good way to avoid accidental keyword stuffing is to incorporate a few H2’s (or main subheads) that are purely editorial.
 Then, front load your keyword at the beginning of your other header tags for better visibility.

 Ensure you only have one H1 and a few H2’s in one article — and make them as detailed as you can.
 Plus, as you may have guessed, H1, H2 and H3 are all ranked by importance.
 So, if you have to focus your optimization, do so on the H1 (headline) and H2’s.